 exhibition

-The exhibition reveals the transformations of Vyšehrad—from the seat of the first Czech king and a symbol of royal power, through its role as a military fortress, to its current status as a spiritual and national symbol.
+The exhibition presents the transformations of Vyšehrad—from the seat of the first Czech king, through a military fortress, to a spiritual and national symbol.

-The exhibition can also be visited as part of the guided tour Royal Vyšehrad (coming soon).
+The exhibition can be visited independently or as part of the tour routes Casemates to Gorlice.

 Highlights of the Exhibition